 UML class diagrams

-View diagram on a package
+View class diagram

 Analyze class diagram

 To see the list of methods, fields, and other code elements, select the appropriate icon on the diagram toolbar located on top of the diagram editor.

 The lists are displayed based on the selected visibility level, which you can change.

 To save the diagram as a file, right-click the diagram editor and from the context menu, selectand then the file extension in which you want to save the diagram.

 When working with diagrams, use the context menu in the diagram editor to perform different tasks.
 You can view members of a type, delete types, see implementations, check parent types, and so on.

 To select an element, click it in diagram.